AnhNgDo/Recycle-Run-Flutter/README.md

 ## Inspiration
+This mini game is an entry for the [Global Gamers Challenge](https://flutter.dev/global-gamers) - sponsored by Flutter and Global Citizen team.

 Many of us would have heard about the importance of recycling.
 I wanted to reinforce this message with a game that makes recycling fun, exciting, and even heroic!
 I'd like players to **laugh, jump, and recycle their way to victory**, realizing that even small actions can make a big difference and learn a thing or two about the great benefits of recycling💚

 ## What it does
 You'll be dashing through vibrant landscapes as a super-powered recycling bin, dodging pesky obstacles and gobbling up recyclables with glee.
 There are 3 levels that can be unlocked by completing previous level: